Special Issues and Symposiums

 • An indicative timeline for delivery of the completed collection

-The journal editors will aim to decide on the proposed special issue/symposium within two weeks.
+The Editors will evaluate and provide feedback on special issue/debate proposals within two weeks.
 A decision to commit to the proposal does not, however, guarantee publication as all articles will be subject to the normal rigours of peer review.

-1. Commission and gather articles which review concepts and research findings associated with the theme of the special issue/symposium.
-It is important that guest editors oversee the work of the authors that they are coordinating.
+1. Commission and gather articles which review concepts and research findings associated with the theme of the special issue/debate.
+It is important that Guest Editors oversee the work of the authors that they are coordinating.

 2. Reject poor quality submissions, or those that do not meet the objectives of the issue.
 Liaise closely with the journal editors, who will make the final decision regarding quality of articles based on peer review advice.